DataDog/dd-trace-py/docs/advanced_usage.rst

 Context
 -------

-The :class:`Context` object is used to represent the state of a trace at a point in time.
+The :class:`ddtrace.context.Context` object is used to represent the state of a trace at a point in time.
+This state includes the trace id, active span id, distributed sampling decision and more.
 It is used to propagate the trace across execution boundaries like processes (:ref:`Distributed Tracing <disttracing>`), threads and tasks.

 To retrieve the context of the currently active trace use::